-Van Diemen’s Band presents the Italian Baroque Sessions, an Academy and Festival of Italian Baroque music led by international guest director Enrico Gatti.
-Participants will attend an academy-style education project open to musicians from across Australia culminating in a four-day festival featuring VDB and Gatti performing chamber works including Corelli’s trio sonatas.
+Van Diemen’s Band presents the Italian Baroque Sessions, an Academy and Festival of Italian Baroque.
+Participants will attend an academy-style education project open to musicians from across Australia culminating in a four-day festival featuring VDB performing chamber works including Corelli’s trio sonatas.
 The grand finale presents a gala-sized orchestra comprising academy participants performing alongside VDB.
-Led by Gatti, the Gala Performance will feature the glorious Op 6 Concerti Grossi by Arcangelo Corelli.
+The Gala Performance will feature the glorious Op 6 Concerti Grossi by Arcangelo Corelli.
 Click here for Academy information (1 to 5 March 2020).

 Van Diemen’s Band is delighted to present internationally renowned viola da gambist Paolo Pandolfo performing JS Bach’s complete Cello Suites on the viola da gamba.
 Book early for a very special evening of Pandolfo’s eloquent, world- famous rendition of Bach’s celebrated solo suites.
 This concert will be in two parts (Suites 1–3 and 4–6) with a one-hour supper interval.
 ‘Pandolfo’s artistry stands on its own feet and hits you between the eyes.’
 Gramophone

 One regional tour isn’t enough!
 Van Diemen’s Band hits the road once again, this time showcasing the music of Antonio Vivaldi.
 Audiences in regional Tasmania will be treated to a selection of concertos from Vivaldi’s celebrated L’estro armonico, a collection which dazzled 18th-century Europe and continues to hold listeners spellbound today.

 T: $25 | $35